 Respecting Lived Experience and Culture:

-Back when I was a ward in a state hospital, I was diagnosed with “schizophrenia” and given a poor prognosis.
+Back when I was award in a state hospital, I was diagnosed with “schizophrenia” and given a poor prognosis.
 As a young social worker who had worked with “schizophrenic” clients for seven years, I could not accept the diagnosis.
 Misguided individuals tried to impose that diagnosis on me, but what I was going through had nothing to do with the “schizophrenia” I had observed and studied up to that point.
-It clearly had nothing to do with what they though “schizophrenia” was either.
+It clearly had nothing to do with what they thought “schizophrenia” was either.

 I experienced so little empathy and such hard conditions, I did not realize that anybody else could possibly have endured what I believe happened to me.
 I did not imagine at that time that many people across diagnostic categories really could relate to what I was going through.
 I never knew that one day I would see how it all went together.

-For the last ten years I have held specialized group therapy for psychosis and I have redefined what psychosis is through sharing my story and hearing the stories of others from my culture.
-This work has not been based on clinical trials, but rather anthropological observation.
+For the last ten years, I have held specialized group therapy for psychosis and I have redefined what psychosis is through sharing my story and hearing the stories of others from my culture.
+This work has not been based on clinical trials, but a rather anthropological observation.
 I may be able to research journal articles and run experiments that prove what I am saying.
 Maybe one day I will.
 But what has helped me most throughout this time was my lived experience with myself and my ability to cross cultural barriers.